YapengTian/CCOL-CVPR21/README.md

 ## Training
 The frames and detection results used in the paper can be downloaded from this [link](https://drive.google.com/drive/folders/15dKDqXAfLlv55iGwipRCSnJXjumy4tLi?usp=sharing).
-If you want to want to use a new dataset, please follow the following steps.
+If you want to use a new dataset, please follow the following steps.

 1. Prepare video dataset.